michal-h21/make4ht/README.md

 header

 :  table with variables to be set in the YAML header in HTML files.
-If the table value is a function, it is executed with current parameters as an argument.
+If the table value is a function, it is executed with current parameters and HTML page DOM object as arguments.

 Example: